 We further consider the characterization of the bulk-surface duality of the pseudo-Hermitian phase.
-Specifically, we focus on the long-time average of the Bloch vector $\boldsymbol{n}$,
+Specifically, we focus on the long-time average of the Bloch vector $\boldsymbol{n}$:

-Pictorially, the post-quench evolution is analogous to the procession of the spin $\xi$ with respect to the Bloch vector filed $\mathcal{H}_f$.
-The initial configuration of $\xi(\boldsymbol{k})$ corresponds to a fully polarized spins assigned on every generic momentum along the direction of $d_z$.
-On the BIS, $\xi(\boldsymbol{k})_0$ is orthogonal to the Bloch field $\boldsymbol{d}_{\rm{so}}$, giving rise to vanishing time averaged Bloch vector $\bar{\boldsymbol{n}}$ (for the rigorous proof based on a generic two-band model, see the Appendix \ref{appc}).
-Hence the BIS can be determined by the dynamics of $\bar{\boldsymbol{n}}$,
+Pictorially, the post-quench evolution is analogous to the procession of the spin $\xi$ with respect to the Bloch vector field $\mathcal{H}_f$.
+The initial configuration of $\xi(\boldsymbol{k})$ corresponds to a fully polarized spin assigned on every generic momentum along the direction of $d_z$.
+On the BIS, $\xi(\boldsymbol{k})_0$ is orthogonal to the Bloch field $\boldsymbol{d}_{\rm{so}}$, giving rise to vanishing time-averaged Bloch vector $\bar{\boldsymbol{n}}$ (for the rigorous proof based on a generic two-band model, see the Appendix \ref{appc}).
+Hence the BIS can be determined by the dynamics of $\bar{\boldsymbol{n}}$:

 Furthermore, the topological index given by Eq. (\ref{eq_wn}) is extracted by the variation of the time-averaged Bloch vector across the BIS.
-To capture the features across the BIS, we use a dynamical spin-texture field $\boldsymbol{g}(\boldsymbol{k})=-\partial_{k_{\perp}}\bar{\boldsymbol{n}}(\boldsymbol{k})$, where ${k_{\perp}}$ is the momentum perpendicular to BIS \cite{LZhang2018}.
-By substituting Eq. (\ref{eq_texture}), we show that on the BIS (for more detals, see Appendix \ref{appc}),
+To capture the features across the BIS, we use a dynamical spin-texture field $\boldsymbol{g}(\boldsymbol{k})=-\partial_{k_{\perp}}\bar{\boldsymbol{n}}(\boldsymbol{k})$, where ${k_{\perp}}$ is the momentum perpendicular to the BIS \cite{LZhang2018}.
+By substituting Eq. (\ref{eq_texture}), we show that on the BIS (for more details, see Appendix \ref{appc})